 The trail takes you on a meandering journey through stunning forest, with enticing glimpses of the Upper Yarra Valley.

-See link to Parks Victoria information (above) and this flyer for full description and detailed map.
+See link to Parks Victoria information (above) or here for Yarra Ranges National Park, includes a link to a detailed map.

 Please note that while this is the only section of the O'Shannassy Trail where dogs are permitted, they must be on-lead at all times to prevent contact with wildlife and cyclists.